-Train times can be found at Cp.pt and purchased online, too.
+Train times can be purchased online.
 It’s also fine to wait and buy your ticket at the station before leaving.
 In some cases, for instance, when leaving from rural towns, tickets are purchased on the train.
-Ticket prices in Portugal are fairly average for southern Europe, and crossing the country usually costs between €20-€30 (prices increase for high-speed trains).
-When traveling within a city, a one-way ticket costs less than €2.
+Ticket prices in Portugal are fairly average for southern Europe, and crossing the country usually costs between €20 and €30 (prices increase for high-speed trains).
+When travelling within a city, a one-way ticket costs less than €2.

 The main website for finding bus routes is Rede-Expressos.
 The bus stations usually have an office where tickets can be purchased, but there are situations when tickets are purchased from the driver, too.
 The best thing to do is ask someone where the ticket office is when reaching the station (called a bilhetaria).
 Although it’s not necessary to speak Portuguese fluently to travel solo, it’s good to have a basic understanding and to know a few key phrases.

 This is only an option when in Lisbon or Porto, but it’s certainly an unforgettable way to explore (and avoid hiking the hills).

 Of course, renting a car is always a possibility (unless you live in Portugal and already own one).
-This can actually be the most expensive option when moving from one region to another, especially when tolls are taken into consideration (make sure to have your coins on hand), but it’s also a great way to see as much as possible.
+This can actually be the most expensive option when moving from one region to another, especially when tolls are taken into consideration (make sure to have your coins handy), but it’s also a great way to see as much as possible.

-Each city has their own taxi companies with pick ups near central locations like bus and train stops.
-Also, applications like Cabify make calling a car easier, cheaper (normally costing less than a taxi), and more convenient.
+Each city has their own taxi companies with pick-ups near central locations like bus and train stops.
+Also, applications like Cabify make calling a car easier, cheaper (normally costing less than a taxi) and more convenient.